inab/openEBench-nuxt/README.md

 Prettier is an opinionated code formatter with support for JavaScript, Angular, Vue,...

-It is necessary to do the new code compatible with this tool before doing the commit.
+It is necessary to do the new code compatible with this tool before doing the commit in Git.
 If it is not compatible it will appear an error message.

 ### Visual Studio Code

-To do the new code compatible with this tool it is necessary to install the [Prettier Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+To do the new code compatible with Prettier it is necessary to install the [Prettier Extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

-Once installed from Visual Studio you have to do:
+Once installed, from Visual Studio you have to do:

 1. Ctrl + Shift + P
 2. Write "Format Document" and select it.